Overview

 If you offer benefits outside of Gusto, follow these steps to set up benefits for 2% shareholder-employees:

-- Sign in to your Gusto admin account
+- Sign in to your Gusto admin account.

-- Go to the People section and click Team members
+- Go to the People section and click Team members.

-- Click on the employee's name
+- Click on the employee's name.

-- Under "Employment Details", make sure the employee is designated as a 2% Shareholder
+- Under "Employment Details", make sure the employee is designated as a 2% Shareholder.

-- Under "Benefits", click Add Benefit
+- Under "Benefits", click Add Benefit.

 - Next to "Select a Benefit," select Create New Benefit from the dropdown menu

-- Enter a "Benefit Name"
+- Enter a "Benefit Name".

-- Next to "Benefit Type", select Medical, Dental, or Vision
+- Next to "Benefit Type", select Medical, Dental, or Vision.

 - Enter the "Company Contribution Per Pay Period" and "Employee Deduction Per Pay Period" that you've calculated.
-See Calculating the company contribution and employee deduction below for some tips on calculating this.

-- Click Save
+- Click Save.

 See Add and manage benefits in Gusto's Help Center for more on these steps.